-Register with the MSDH: The final steps to register for a medical marijuana card have not yet been finalized, but you will likely have to register with the government to receive your card.
+- Register with the MSDH: The final steps to register for a medical marijuana card has not yet been finalized, but you will likely have to register with the government to receive your card.

-How to Get a Mississippi Medical Cannabis Card in Three Steps
+How to Get a Medical Marijuana Card in Mississippi in Three Steps

 1. Determine Your Eligibility

 The MMJ amendment has already outlined certain specific requirements for eligibility into the Mississippi medical marijuana card program.
 In this amendment, 22 qualifying conditions have already been approved.